hugr-lab/examples/examples/open-payments/README.md

-# Open Payments duckdb example
+# Open Payments DuckDB example

 This example demonstrates how to set up a data source for Open Payments data using DuckDB in ``hugr``.
 The Open Payments data is a public dataset that contains information about financial relationships between healthcare providers and pharmaceutical companies.
 It also demonstrates how working with `hugr` self described data sources and data source as module.